mdgriffith/elm-dev/ext-watchtower/readme.md

 ## What the server does

-When the server starts, then `Watchtower.Project.discover` will run in the current directory.
+When the server starts, then `Dev.Project.discover` will run in the current directory.

 This recursively searches for `elm.json` files and notes them.